GMod-Creativity/GModCollection/GarrysMod/garrysmod/data/expression2/weapons and protection/protection/shields/prop shields/Props Prop Shield/info.md

 ### GMod Collection Comment

-- GMODCOLLECTION_COMMENT: changed the name to "Props Prop Shield - By Moglizorz" since it contained someone elses name and not the authors name.
+- GModCollection Comment: changed the name to "Props Prop Shield - By Moglizorz" since it contained someone elses name and not the authors name.

 ## Description